-He helps lead the charge for complex mass tort and class action matters throughout the country.
-In addition to representing large classes of individuals, Steven handles single event personal injury cases, including medical negligence and product liability claims.
-Steven has first chair trial experience, winning multiple jury verdicts for his clients.
+Steven helps lead the charge for complex mass tort and class action matters throughout the country.
+In addition to representing large classes of individuals, Steven handles single-event personal injury cases, including medical negligence and product liability claims.
+He has first chair trial experience, winning multiple jury verdicts for his clients.
 He has also argued in front of the Court of Appeals.

 Additionally, Steven is on the Plaintiffs’ Steering Committee, Chair of Law and Briefing Committee, and Medical Monitoring Committee Member for IN RE: Valsartan, MDL No. 2875.
-He is also working on cases involving injuries form Zantac.
-Both of these cases concern the compound NDMA, which is a known human carcinogen.
+He helps manage cases concerning ingestion of the compound NDMA, which is a known human carcinogen.

-Steven has extensive experience with law and briefing in complex multi-district litigation (“MDL”) matters.
-Steven is highly sought after by MDL leadership committees across the country for his legal research and writing skills.
+Early in his career, Steven gained extensive experience with law and briefing in complex multi-district litigation (“MDL”) matters.
+As a result of his early work, Steven is highly sought after by MDL leadership committees across the country for his legal research and writing skills.
 He has drafted all types of legal papers from research memorandum, Daubert briefs concerning complicated scientific evidence, dispositive motions, and motions in limine for Bellwether trials.
 Steven has performed work on the following MDLs: Xarelto Products Liability Litigation, MDL–2592; Benicar Products Liability Litigation, MDL 15-2606; Bair Hugger Products Liability Litigation, MDL 15-2666; Invokana Products Liability Litigation, MDL 16-2750; and National Prescription Opiate Litigation, MDL 2804.